 IRAs come in two different forms.
 With a traditional IRA, all contributions are pre-tax and reduce the current year’s income by the amount of your contribution.
-When you take the money out in retirement, you pay ordinary income tax on your withdrawals.
+When you take the money out of retirement, you pay ordinary income tax on your withdrawals.

 Either way, the best IRA is the one you consistently contribute to.

-3. Multiple investment options are available
+3. Multiple investment options are accessible.

 It’s often easy to open an IRA account at your bank or investment brokerage.
 These institutions typically let you invest in money market funds, mutual funds, stocks and so on.

 However, you’re not limited to just these investments.
-You can invest in certain coins (although they must be held by a custodian), in mortgages, real estate and many other investments.
+You can invest in certain coins (although they must be held by a custodian), in mortgages, real estate, and many other investments.
 As you look for the right institution, make sure they allow the type of investment you prefer.

-4. You own and control your IRA.
+4. You are in control of your IRA.